Export a Disconnected Exchange Mailbox to Outlook PST

 - Download and install EdbMails application on any Windows Operating System

-- Open the EdbMails application and enter your email address and password to ‘Login’.
-If you haven’t signed up yet, just click on ‘Start Your Free Trial’ to begin.
+- Sign in using your registered email address and password, then click ‘Login’.
+If you don’t have an account, select ‘Start Your Free Trial’ to begin.

 - Select ‘EDB Recovery (Offline) and Migration’